We’ve seen major AAA titles do phenomenally successful in the market.

 Then you consider the hardware they’re buying and it becomes very apparent where to set your sights when it comes to affiliate marketing.

 - Travel and accommodation

 Here’s what I would do to go after the eSports market:

 3. Create an area with hardware breakdown.
-List the items the professional gamers are using and affiliate to the store.
+List the items the professional gamers are using and partner with that video game program.
 You could also get in touch with these individuals, conduct an interview, and leverage that buzz toward the affiliated items.